 Clothing Choices Make You Feel Different With Every New Purchase

 In fact, statistics have found that most shopping purchases are made because of the emotion that a shopper is experiencing on that day.
 There’s generally a lack of ‘need’ for the item.
 Experts explain that our relationship with clothing choice is formed through different emotions.
 From joy to misery.
 Think about it.
-Clothes have the ability to make you feel, better, sexier and more sophisticated or they can make you look or feel ugly and off trend.
-Pretty superficial right?
+Clothes have the ability to make you feel better, sexier, and more sophisticated or they can make you look or feel ugly and off trend.
+Pretty superficial, right?
 Yup, but this is the world we live in.

-Thankfully, the globe realises just how unsustainable and unfair this mentality is to our environment.
-Fast fashion is damaging and we must recognise this.
+Thankfully, the globe realizes just how unsustainable and unfair this mentality is to our environment.
+Fast fashion is damaging and we must recognize this.
 Even Paris Haute Couture 2019 fashion designers are creating new innovations that take sustainability and slow fashion into account.
 Otherwise, we would all continue to overbuy and load our closets with purchases we thought would transform us but only gather dust and regrets or get tossed.

 Haute couture might be the most sustainable kind of fashion out there.
 The reason I say this is because the designers create timeless, one-of-a-kind pieces.
 Whereas in fast fashion, there’s something new in the pipeline the very next day.
 Do you see the difference?

 Fast Fashion Is What Makes Clothing Choice Dangerous